tsear/Challenge_2/README.md

+The codebase for the app is located in the master branch of this repo & is labeled app.py, you will find accompanying modules of data & calculations that I will define below.

 TECH REQUIREMENTS -
 For this application you will require an understanding of python & a working understanding of using Fire & Questionary.
 This code was writen using MacOS in Jupyterlabs using a Python 3 kernel & will not function on py 2.7..